 Pre-Nursing

-The prerequisite course work listed below prepares the student to apply to the Bachelor of Science in Nursing (BSN) program in the UIC College of Nursing.
-Completion of the pre-nursing curriculum does not guarantee admission to the College of Nursing.
-All prerequisite course work must be completed with a grade of C or higher.
+The prerequisite coursework listed below prepares the student to apply to transfer to the Bachelor of Science in Nursing (BSN) major in the UIC College of Nursing.
+Completion of the following pre-nursing curriculum does not guarantee transfer admission to the UIC College of Nursing BSN or another BSN program.
+Nursing programs are competitive and include a holistic review of admission beyond completion of prerequisite coursework.
+All prerequisite coursework must be completed with a grade of C or higher.

 ENGL 160Academic Writing I: Writing in Academic and Public Contexts3